rodolfodpk/go-crablet/docs/eventstore-flow.md

 }
 ```

-This EventStore flow provides the core event sourcing functionality without the command pattern, allowing direct event operations with full control over concurrency and consistency.
+This EventStore flow provides the core event sourcing functionality without the command pattern, allowing you to **explore** direct event operations with full control over concurrency and consistency.
+This approach is useful for learning and experimenting with DCB patterns.